 Educate yourself.

 Once you’ve chosen the business you’d like to pursue, educate yourself!
 Educate yourself deeply on your product or service, your market, your audience, your new duties as a business owner, and more.
-You can accomplish this though free online videos, by taking in-person classes, or by simply doing internet research.
+You can accomplish this through free online videos, by taking in-person classes, listening to educational podcasts, or by simply doing internet research.

 And don’t forget to also educate yourself on things like small business insurance, health insurance, business taxes, payroll, and so on.
 Remember to also check for any local, state, or federal laws that might affect your business, now or in the future.
 It’s extremely important to know the ins and out of your business before diving right in.